 I’ve been a part of the Charlottesville startup scene off and on for a while now.
 During that time, I attended 2 different Startup Weekends.
 One of the local organizers asked me to write about my experience for their blog.

 As one of the earliest members of this writing group, my writing includes a post [no longer online since the writing group is no more] and a chapter for this book.

 We Are Power Shift

 I was chosen as one of the first Leadership Team members for the Energy Action Coalition’s We Are Power Shift movement.
 During my time on the team, I wrote a few posts for the blog.

 I spent many years as an active on-the-ground organizer for 350.org, including being trained as part of their National Leadership Summit in 2012.
-After my involvement with the Tar Sands Action, I was invited to the White House for a press statement.
+After my involvement with the Tar Sands Action, I was invited to the White House for a press statement given by President Obama.
 I had the chance to write about the experience for the 350.org blog.